georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find DUI Checkpoints in Georgia?

 DUI checkpoints are legal in Georgia; however, the checkpoints must abide by legal guidelines.
-For example, a Georgia DUI checkpoint must be identifiable and clearly marked.
-Additionally, officers performing roadside checks must be qualified and have relevant training.
-Law enforcement officers at DUI checkpoints must also use standard procedures to ensure minimal delay in driving.
+For example, a Georgia DUI checkpoint needs to be identifiable and clearly marked.
+Additionally, officers performing roadside checks have to be qualified and have relevant training.
+Law enforcement officers at DUI checkpoints are also required to use standard procedures to ensure minimal delay in driving.
 Typically, when law enforcement officers stop drivers, the officers request the driver’s license and registration and watch out for any signs of drinking and driving, such as slurred speech, open alcohol containers in the car, uncoordinated driving, and bloodshot eyes.

 Which is Worse; a DUI or DWI?